IQSS/dataverse-homepage-viz/README.md

 This update should be run periodically to refresh to data.
 For example, to run the command every night at midnight:

 0 0 * * * python [scriptdir]/query2json.py [paramsdir]/params.txt [datadir]/data.json

+Note: Running this script requires the psycopg2 module (PostgreSQL client).
+We recommend that you try installing the "binary", pre-built version of the package: pip install psycopg2-binary
+(or "pip3 install psycopg2-binary" if you use python3 and it's installed separately on your system)